-What is Data Visualization?- Introduction to Information Imaging
+What is Data Visualization?
+Introduction to information imaging

-21 min
+min read

 Data visualization is information and data depicted in the form of charts, graphs, and other graphic elements.
 Data viz constitutes a crucial part of the data analysis, aiming to make information easier to understand and act upon.
 Visualization tools serve to process and present collections of data in a comprehensible way in order to help their readers pinpoint patterns and anomalies in substantial data sets which may be otherwise difficult to navigate.
 Visualizations are created to communicate interdependencies between pieces of information and convey them using images.